 Lybrate.com has a nexus of the most experienced Gynaecologists in India.
-You will find Gynaecologists with more than 29 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 42 years of experience on Lybrate.com.
 You can find Gynaecologists online in Delhi and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Anupam Zutshi

 Caesarean Section Procedure

-Treatment of Gynae Problems
+Treatment Of Pregnancy Problems

 Gynecology Laparoscopy Procedures

 Submit a review for Dr. Anupam ZutshiYour feedback matters!

 My query is related to unwanted pregnancy.
 I was being intimate with my girlfriend.
 I had never penetrated her and she is still a virgin.
 But some of my pre ejaculate was on my fingers and I rubbed my fingers on her genitals but does not penetrated my fingers either.
 This incident took place 13 days ago on october 29.
 Her last periods started on 20th of october and ends on 23rd october.
 Again 3 days ago on 7th november we again have a moment and some of my pre ejaculate was on her hand.
 She fingered herself with that hand but again did not penetrated herself.
 After that we realised that there are some chances of pregnancy from pre ejaculate.
 Now we do not know should we take some preventive measures or not.
 Is there any chance of pregnancy or not?
 Please guide us through this situation.
 I studied online about this and came across following drugs: misoprostol.
 Should I give it to her or not?
 Please tell me about its side effects and precautions while taking it, or any other thing that might help.
 My girlfriend also have diagnosed PCOS and have irregular periods from starting.
 She is also complaining about backache and have observed white fluid coming from her vagina.